KeithSloan/toSketch/README.md

  * A new PartFeaturePython object is created and stores a copy of the selected objects Shape.
  * The Objects Placement is set based on the Shapes Bounding box and drawn at the same position.
  * The Selected Object is removed

+ The display of the Object will not change, but the Placement will be updated and it can be correctly rotated.

  For the new object